Chesterfield (1791 ship): Career

 3rd whaling voyage (1797–1798): Captain Nicols sailed from England in 1797.
 He and Chesterfield returned on 24 June 1798.

 Lloyd's Register for 1799 showed Chesterfield's master changing from J. Nichol to N.Brooks, her owner from Jarret Jr to Williams, and her trade from London–South Seas to London–Cape of Good Hope.
 Captain Nicholas Brooks acquired a letter of marque on 31 March 1799.
 He sailed from Gravesend on 13 June, bound for the Cape.
 She sailed via Madeira and in March 1800 was reported to have reached the Cape.

 Captain Thomas Brame acquired a letter of marque on 25 July 1803.

 Fate

 On 4 March 1805 Carpenter observed Chesterfield west of Gibraltar, heading east, and passed close by.
 From the number of men on Chesterfield's deck and her lack of response to Carpenter's signals, Captain Meyer, of Carpenter, surmised that Chesterfield had been captured.
-The Spanish privateer Fuerte, of Cadiz, brought Chesterfield and Hannah, Horn, master, into Malaga on 6 March.
+The Spanish privateer Fuerte, of Cadiz, brought Chesterfield and Hannah, Horn, master, into Málaga in Spain on 6 March.

 Lloyd's Register for 1806 had the annotation "captured" beneath her name.